ScrapeGraphAI/docusaurus-docs/docs/Examples/together/search_graph_schema_together.md

 """
 Example of Search Graph
 """

+import os
+from dotenv import load_dotenv load_dotenv()

 from scrapegraphai.graphs import SearchGraph from scrapegraphai.utils import convert_to_csv, convert_to_json, prettify_exec_info

-from langchain_core.pydantic_v1 import BaseModel, Field from typing import List
+from pydantic import BaseModel, Field from typing import List

 # ************************************************